areejnasser/PhD-2024/README.md

 Evaluation Folder: Contains SPARQL queries, OOPs, survey of ontology evaluation, and subfolder for evaluation the ontology labelling by domain Experts.
 This 'Expert' subfolder includes a CSV file featuring posts annotated by the ontology and subsequently evaluated by domain experts for accuracy and relevance.
 The survey folder consists of the survey, the results and visual analysis of the results.

-The repository's "Annotation" directory is a compilation of resources and scripts used for the data annotation process, with the following contents:
+The repository's "Ontology_Annotation_&_Populations" directory is a compilation of resources and scripts used for the data annotation process, with the following contents:

 Annotation 1 and Annotation 2 Subfolders: These contain the results of the annotation efforts.
 Annotation 1: Includes a collection of files detailing the annotations of an OCD forum using the base OCD ontology.